Enbridge's economic impact on New Brunswick

 As a company with both pipelines and wind turbines, Enbridge is delivering energy security while also pursuing company sustainability goals and driving transformation toward a lower-carbon economy.
 And we’re proud to deliver economic benefits in the Canadian provinces and the American states where we do business.

 Enbridge’s people live and work in communities like yours as colleagues, neighbors and friends.
-In 2017:
+In 2021:

-- On a national scale, Enbridge had a cross-Canada workforce of 10,110 permanent and temporary employees, and provisioned contractors, at year’s end, and paid more than $873 million in base salary to our permanent and temporary employees in Canada.
+- On a national scale, Enbridge had a cross-Canada workforce of 8,368 permanent and temporary employees, and provisioned contractors, at year’s end, and paid more than $784.8 million in total wages to our permanent and temporary employees in Canada.

 Enbridge’s ongoing operations, and planned projects, continue to stimulate local and regional economies.
 Through procurement spending, we’re helping to create indirect employment, support local businesses, and establish economic spinoffs.
-In 2017:
+In 2020:

 Enbridge’s presence in the community fuels quality of life through ongoing tax revenue.
-In 2017:
+In 2020:

-- On a national scale, Enbridge paid nearly $326.3 million in property tax, nearly $144.9 million in corporate income tax, and $162.9 million in other taxes (including payroll tax, fuel tax, and excise tax) across Canada, for a total of $634 million.
+- On a national scale, Enbridge paid $332.6 million in property tax, $373 million in corporate income tax, and more than $1.3 billion in other taxes (including carbon tax, payroll tax, fuel tax, and excise tax) across Canada, for a total of $2 billion.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.
-In 2017:

-- Across Canada, Enbridge invested more than $15 million in communities near our pipelines, projects and facilities, supporting initiatives that focus on health and safety, environment, and community;
+- Across Canada, Enbridge invested more than $17 million in communities near our pipelines, projects and facilities in 2020, supporting initiatives that focus on health and safety, environment, and community.

-- Enbridge’s various employee-driven United Way campaigns from across Canada and the U.S. raised $9 million.
-That total, which includes employee donations, special events, and corporate matching, will help sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations;
+- Enbridge’s various employee-driven United Way campaigns across North America raised $6.4 million in 2020.
+That total, which includes employee donations, special events, and corporate matching, will help sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations.

 * – All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.